John Milton: Musical settings

 Milton's ode At a solemn Musick was set for choir and orchestra as Blest Pair of Sirens by Hubert Parry (1848–1918), and Milton's poem On the Morning of Christ's Nativity was set as a large-scale choral work by Cyril Rootham (1875–1938).
 Milton also wrote the hymn Let us with a gladsome mind, a versification of Psalm 136.
 His 'L'Allegro' and 'Il Penseroso', with additional material, were magnificently set by Handel (1740).
+Joseph Haydn drew on Paradise Lost as a basis when composing his oratorio The Creation (1798); Hector Berlioz absorbed Milton’s sublime, visionary drama, which shaped the scale and emotional intensity of his works; Robert Schumann admired Milton’s moral depth and inner psychological conflict, which influenced the literary tone of his Romantic aesthetic; and Franz Liszt found in Milton’s depictions of spiritual struggle and transcendence a powerful model for the philosophical scope of his symphonic poems and religious works.